PyrousNET/pyrous-gobot/WAVING_HANDS_RULES.md

   round when they submit their next turn.
 The bot enforces this automatically and informs affected players.
 - **Wards**: The bot tracks protections on each living creature.
 Wards expire automatically unless otherwise noted.
-Resist Heat/Cold persist until a Remove Enchantment clears them.
+Protection from Evil lingers for four turns, Resist Heat/Cold persist until a Remove Enchantment or Dispel Magic clears them.
 You can see active wards via `wh status`.
+- **Magic Mirror**: Reflects single-target spells back at the caster unless the spell was self-targeted or an area effect.
+Counter-Spell or Dispel Magic on the same turn cancels the mirror.
+- **Dispel Magic**: When it resolves, no other spells work that round, every ward is cleared, and all monsters are banished after their current attack.
+It also grants the caster a shield for that turn.

 ## Strategy Reminders